CC1358952/cs1302-api-app/meta/DEADLINE.md

 precipitation, humidity, a short description, and the code for an image which I saved as a local resource to speed up the loading process.

+The app displays the current weather and player information, both of which cannot be accessed by utilizing one API by itself.
 ### GitHub Repo Link:
 ```
 https://github.com/CC1358952/cs1302-api-app/tree/main